 CHOMP Neurologic Clinical Specialist (NCS) Residency Program

 The CHOMP NCS Residency Program develops expert clinicians in neurological rehabilitation.
 The program is a partnership between Community Hospital, the Neurologic Physical Therapy Professional Education Consortium (Neuroconsortium), and California State University at Monterey Bay (CSUMB).
-As of 2019, the CHOMP NCS program is a Candidate Program for Accreditation by the American Physical Therapy Association (APTA).
+The NCS Residency program is accredited by the American Physical Therapy Association (APTA).
 The CHOMP NCS residency is a 52-week program that enrolls one student every August.
 Upon completion of the program, the clinician will be prepared to sit for the NCS specialty examination offered by the APTA.

 Features of the Residency Program